 - Think about hues.
 These are all mixed planters.
 If you decide to go with a single type of plant, consider getting it in a range of colors.
 Or, a range of hues within that color.

 - Think about textures.
 The best containers thrill with all sorts of shapes and textures, particularly in foliage.

 - Think about heights.
 Tall, small, spill all mixed together makes for a planter with lots of movement.

 - Think about green.
 Flowers are exciting, but they’ll always look even better when showcased against a leafy backdrop.

 - Think about the color of your house.
 When choosing plants, be sure to take a cell phone snap of your house's exterior to get colors that work.

 - Buy the largest, deepest window box your house’s exterior can accommodate.
 You want a huge show–a narrow box will dry out fast and limit your options.

 - Don’t over plant.
 This one’s tough, especially when planting annuals.
-They will fill out and if you leave each with room to grow and not have to compete too much for food and water, they’ll be happier and healthier.
+They will fill out.
+If you leave each with room to grow, they won't have to compete too much for food and water.
+Then, they'll be happier and healthier.